Mitcheljager/svelte-tiny-linked-charts/README.md

-valuePrepend | | String to prepend the value. valueAppend | | String to append to the value. valuePosition | static | Can be set to "floating" to follow the position of the hover.
+valuePrepend | | String to prepend the value. valueAppend | | String to append to the value. valuePosition | static | Can be set to "floating" to follow the position of the hover. scaleMax | 0 | Use this to overwrite the automatic scale set to the highest value in your array.

 `<LinkedLabel />` component.
 Property | Default | Description